 Valuable items on the outside of your car

 The bumpers of today’s cars are very sophisticated body parts.
 No longer the simple metal bars of yesteryear, modern bumpers fit seamlessly onto a car’s body, incorporating its front- and rear-end styling.
 Bumpers contain air inlets, brake vents, fog lights, aerodynamic aids, and various trim pieces.
-Bumpers are often the first thing that is damaged in an accident, and if seriously smashed up, will need a replacement.
+Bumpers are often the first thing damaged in an accident, and if seriously smashed up, they will need a replacement.
 New bumpers are not cheap, so used replacements are sought after by cost-conscious consumers and body shops.
-If yours are in decent shape, you can sell them on eBay, or to a vehicle recycler.
+If yours are in decent shape, you can sell them on eBay or to a vehicle recycler.

 Located at the four corners of a vehicle, fenders are exposed key body parts that are often damaged or destroyed in minor and major collisions.
-Used fenders are valuable and practical as replacement parts, since they will normally be repainted to match the rest of the affected vehicle during the repair process.
+Used fenders are valuable and practical as replacement parts since they will normally be repainted to match the rest of the affected vehicle during the repair process.
 Potential buyers for your car’s fenders include recycling yards, body shops, and buyers on eBay and Craigslist.